Why You Shouldn’t Use The Username Admin

 Admin accounts in WordPress have super-level rights.
 Security concerns with common usernames can create problems for Webmasters.

-In WordPress, at all costs, you should’ve avoided creating users with Admin as a username.
-Instead, create super users with names, such as, John as a username.
+In WordPress, you should avoid creating users with Admin as a username at all costs.
+Instead, create super users with names, such as John.

 Lastly, you can manage users’ rights with point-and-click WordPress plugins, such as User Role Editor.
-It helps you quickly change users’ rights in WordPress dashboard – without learning how to code WordPress backend.
+It helps you quickly change users’ rights in the WordPress dashboard without learning how to code the WordPress backend.

-If you need more details on creating WordPress users and avoiding common usernames, such as ADMIN, join the conversation in the comments below and let us help you maintain WordPress users’ security.
+If you need more details on creating WordPress users and avoiding common usernames, such as ADMIN, join the conversation in the comments below and help us maintain WordPress users’ security.

 Leave a Reply